What is Lean Manufacturing?

 5 Basic Principles of Lean Manufacturing

 There are 5 basic principles of lean manufacturing processes.
-These are as follows:
+We can list these principles as value, value stream, flow, pull and excellence.

 8 Wastes of Lean Manufacturing